ydirson/gl-streaming/INTERNALS.md

    received synchronously

-## buffers and transfer modes

-The networking code uses 2 buffers:

-* `out_buf` to compose an outgoing messages, whether fixed-size or large variable-length data
-* `tmp_buf` to:
-  * receive SEND_DATA messages (ie. variable-length input from client, as well as outputs from server)

-A message with large variable-length data gets sent as 2 messages:

-* first the data in a `SEND_DATA` message, using `gls_cmd_send_data`
-* then the command with its fixed arguments in a command-specific structure; on execution on the server it finds in data right in `tmp_buf`

-A message with output parameters uses `wait_for_data`, and subsequently finds those results in `tmp_buf`.
+## data handling

+### emission

+Client-side API implementations are essentially forwarding the call parameters to the server (and receiving output data if any).

+Every command message contains a command identifier, defined in [gls_command.h](common/gls_command.h), which in most cases uniquely map to an API call.

+Small fixed-sized input parameters are filled into a per-API-call data structure, located in `out_buf` buffer provided to the client-side implementations as temporary space for message composition before sending.

+Larger input data is sent with a `SEND_DATA` message pior to the command message itself.

-When a client starts, it sends a `HANDSHAKE` message to check the server's protocol version, and get the size of the server-created window.
+When a client starts, it sends a special `HANDSHAKE` message to check the server's protocol version, and get the size of the server-created window.

+### reception

+#### queuing to FIFO

+To avoid dynamic allocation, a fixed-size FIFO of fixed-size packet buffers is pre-allocated.
+Data received from the network lands here as long as there is space in the FIFO.
+It may be necessary to adjust the compile-time `FIFO_SIZE_ORDER` if "FIFO full" is reported (causing throttling of network reception).

+Incoming `SEND_DATA` messages too large for a packet are dropped for now -- upstream worked around this by splitting large command packets into chunks (small enough to be queued in the FIFO) and reconstructing them into `tmp_buf`, with limited success (FIFO and `tmp_buf` also prevented large messages, and reconstruction assumed perfect network conditions).

+#### dequeuing and execution

+When dequeuing an API command message from the FIFO, it gets passed by pointer to the API implementation.  `SEND_DATA` message are copied in `tmp_buf` to free their FIFO slot, and API commands expecting input from a `SEND_DATA` message just use it from there.

+### output from API commands

+A message with output parameters uses has its client-side implementation use `wait_for_data()`, which expects to receive a `SEND_DATA` message in client FIFO, and subsequently reads those results from `tmp_buf` just like the server does with large inputs.

 ### batched commands